No Products in the Cart

 WHY ARE DIRECT MAIL RESPONSE RATES SO HIGH?

 When we look at direct mail statistics it becomes clear why a direct mail marketing strategy is an excellent addition to your existing marketing efforts.
 In 2021, standard direct mail open rates can reach nearly 90%.
 Compare that to the 23% open rate that Mailchimp estimates email marketing enjoys, and the power of direct mail becomes evident.

 Assuming a mailer isn’t immediately deposited in the trash (which indeed happens), it can sit on a table or desk for days or weeks, serving as a constant reminder of the brand’s message.
 By comparison, emails are pushed down the page by new arrivals and quickly forgotten, assuming they get opened at all.

 Email is temporary and cheap, whereas snail mail has a presence that feels more valuable.
 Consumers report that direct mail feels more personal as well.
 Small Business Trends found that 70% of survey respondents said that they prefer direct mailers to email because of the emotional connection they feel receiving something physical in the mail.
 This direct mail statistic demonstrates that there's a strong demand for personalized communications.

-When we look at the direct mail response rate, it turns out that there’s good science behind these results.
+When we look at the direct mail response rate, it turns out that there's good science behind these results.
 Several studies have looked at direct mail’s successes and found that it aligns with what we know about human psychology and behavior.

 What the Science Says About Direct Mail